nishadjadhav/Loyalty-Extension/README.md

 # Features!

   - The module can be enabled or disabled by the admin.
-  - different set of rules managed by admin
+  - Following different set of rules managed by admin
     - Average order amount within defined days
     - Frequency of ordering (Order count within defined days)
     - Minimum total sum or amount of items
     - Customer places order
     - Customer signs up
 Customer purchases particular product
 Customer refers a friend
 Customer adds tag to a product